dkhaothong/dkhaothong.github.io/_projects/forum-project.md

 #### The Solution

-To begin with, we were given specific constraints to work with such as what features to test, what main insights stakerholders expected to attain, and an average deadline of the project.
+To begin with, I was given specific constraints to work with by my agency such as what features to test, what main insights stakerholders expected to attain, and an average deadline of the project.
 As we waited for the prototype to be finalized by our client, we began to solve the challenge by discovering the type of users that would use the community support forum website.

 ---